1.6 PortalCam Setup and First Scan

 Choosing a Practice Environment

 A furnished room of 500 to 1,100 square feet is ideal for a first scan.
-The PortalCam's 100 to 200 foot LiDAR range is well-suited to interior spaces.
 Avoid large open exteriors for the first scan.
 Feature-rich environments with furniture, walls at multiple angles, and good lighting produce the best first-scan results.

 The Initialization Sequence